- Alternative & Natural Medicine»

 When diagnosing sciatica, a doctor will take your medical history into account and perform an examination of the back, hips, and legs in order to test for muscle strength, flexibility, sensation, and reflexes.
 Further tests may include, X-rays, MRI scans and CT scans, together with nerve conduction studies to determine the health or disease of the nerve itself, but these will more likely be carried out by a consultant or specialist.

 We should now take a look at the various treatments available to reduce the pain and improve the mobility.
 Primarily the treatment for sciatica focuses on relieving pressure and inflammation on the nerve.
 Typical conventional sciatica treatments include: anti-inflammatory drugs such as nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, or oral steroids, to relieve inflammation, or epidural steroid injections which delivers the steroid directly to the inflamed sciatic nerve roots.

 Chiropractic Trials with chiropractic care in sciatica treatment has yielded rather mixed results.
-In some instances chiropractic adjustments have helped improve spinal function and, in turn, reduce sciatica pain, in others it has had no effect or even made things worse.
+In some instances, chiropractic adjustments have helped improve spinal function and, in turn, reduce sciatica pain, whereas, in others, it has had no effect or even made things worse.

 Physiotherapy. and Osteopathy These treatments can reduce or remove spasm and strengthen the muscles and help to prevent further episodes of sciatica.

 Hypnosis This therapy does not involve “hands-on” treatment and may not work on the exact cause of pain, but it can help you deal with the problem better.
 Hypnosis brings about a state of deep relaxation, where your body is open to suggestions.
 This alters your perception of pain and helps you deal with the problem better.